Avaiga/taipy-getting-started/steps/explain_md/4_pipeline_execution.md

-What we have done so far is describing our graph, this graph represents our process.
+What you have done so far is describing your graph, this graph represents your process.

 # Pipeline configuration

-We can configure our first pipeline that we will be able to run.
-We configure it; you just need to list all the tasks you want to be done by the pipeline.
-Here we want this pipeline to execute the cleaning (*clean_data_task*) and the predicting (*predict_baseline*).
+you can configure your first pipeline that you will be able to run. you configure it; you just need to list all the tasks you want to be done by the pipeline.
+Here you want this pipeline to execute the cleaning (*clean_data_task*) and the predicting (*predict_baseline*).
 Note that the **task_configs** is a list so you don't have to worry about the order of the tasks.
 Taipy will do that for you and optimize its execution.

 [CODE]
 ```python